 And the conference industry has its part to play in reducing its impact on the environment.
 We're finding a clear shift in decision making around what clients expect of venues, suppliers and destinations in relation to making events more sustainable.

 Events can have a substantial impact on the natural and built environment and at SEC, we are in the advanced stages of developing an ambitious sustainability and energy strategy, which focuses on clear goals, innovative technologies, and best practice, together with a clear plan for implementation.

-COP has increased our focus but it's a journey we've been on for some time.
+COP increased our focus but it's a journey we've been on for some time.
 The electricity we use comes from 100% renewable sources, we are reducing energy and water wastage, employing energy efficiency technologies and increasing recycling rates.
 We constantly maintain and upgrade our plant and machinery to make sure it's as energy efficient as possible and employ a dedicated environment and waste manager.

-Earlier this year we launched our new food strategy which ensures that sustainable, responsible, and healthier choices sit at the heart of our venue's events, further underlining SEC's reputation as a world class venue.
+In 2021, we launched our new food strategy which ensures that sustainable, responsible, and healthier choices sit at the heart of our venue's events, further underlining SEC's reputation as a world class venue.

 COP26 President-Designate Alok Sharma told us that the choice of food that we are serving the visiting delegations, staff and all our volunteers is very important, particularly with the many hours of negotiations and long days.
 Ahead of the conference he said: "It is exciting to see such innovation in the menus that will be on offer and to understand the thought and effort that has gone into making dishes both healthy, sustainable and suitable for different diets and requirements."